-The Company also has a capital lease for the purchase of machinery and equipment with a balance of \$12 and \$13 as of March 31, 2015 and December 31, 2014 respectively, which is classified as a component of Notes payable, non-current portion (see Note 7, Notes Payable).
+The Company also has a capital lease for the purchase of machinery and equipment with a balance of \$11 and \$13 as of June 30, 2015, and December 31, 2014, respectively, which is classified as a component of Notes payable, non-current (see Note 6, Notes Payable).

-Rent expense under the Company's operating leases was \$86 and \$85 for the three month periods ended March 31, 2015, and 2014, respectively.
+Rent expense under the Company's operating leases was \$86 and \$86 for the three month periods ended June 30, 2015, and 2014, respectively and was \$172 and \$171 for the six month period ended June 30, 2015, and 2014, respectively.

-9. Capitalization and Equity Structure
+8. Capitalization and Equity Structure

-The Company's authorized capital stock at March 31, 2015 consisted of 500,000,000 shares of common stock and 10,000,000 shares of preferred stock.
-At March 31, 2015, 102.017,584 shares of common stock were issued and outstanding, and no shares of preferred stock were issued and outstanding.
+The Company's authorized capital stock at June 30, 2015, consisted of 500,000,000 shares of common stock and 10,000,000 shares of preferred stock.
+At June 30, 2015, 102,123,767 shares of common stock were issued and outstanding, and no shares of preferred stock were issued and outstanding.

-10. Warrants
+9. Warrants

-As discussed in Note 3, The Merger, Offering and Other Related Transactions, the Company issued during the Merger and PPO, warrants to purchase a total of 36,055,000 shares of common stock of which 30,300,000 were at an exercise price of \$2.00 per share (the "Warrant Shares"), and the balance at \$1.00 per share.
-These warrants contained "weighted average" anti-dilution protection in the event that we issued common stock or securities convertible into or exercisable for shares of common stock at a price lower than the subject warrant's exercise price, subject to certain customary exceptions, as well as customary provisions for adjustment in the event of stock splits, subdivision or combination, mergers, etc. The anti-dilution protection feature required the Company to record the then outstanding securities as a \$10,613 liability.
+As discussed in Note 3, The Merger, Offering and Other Related Transactions, the Company issued during the Merger and PPO, warrants to purchase a total of 36,055,000 shares of common stock of which 30,300,000 were at an exercise price of \$2.00 per share, and the balance at \$1.00 per share.
+These warrants contained "weighted average" anti-dilution protection in the event that we issued common stock or securities convertible into or exercisable for shares of common stock at a price lower than the subject warrant's exercise price, subject to certain customary exceptions, as well as customary provisions for adjustment in the event of stock splits, subdivision or combination, mergers, etc.

 Due to the market price of the Company's common stock price exceeding the exercise price of the then outstanding warrants, the Company recorded a non-cash charge of \$77,437 during the period ended March 31, 2014.
+As the market price of our common stock declined during the three months ended June 30, 2014, but still exceeded the exercise price of outstanding warrants, the Company recorded a non-cash benefit of \$60,458 for the period.

-The factors utilized in re-valuing the warrants were as follows as of March 31, 2014:
+The factors utilized in re-valuing the warrants were as follows as of June 30, 2014: